 Its rarity has increased since then.
 From 11 tetrads in the administrative county for the period 1971-80 (Philp, 1982), it was subsequently, in 1991-2005, found in only six tetrads, having appeared to have gone from some of its former sites.
-Several current sites have a long history of records, in addition to (possibly) Chestnut Street
+Several current sites have a long history of records, in addition to (possibly) Chestnut Street mentioned above, e.g. Lesnes Abbey, Greenhithe and Leybourne.
+Records for 2010-18 are for only seven tetrads (the equivalent of eleven monads) and so do not provide evidence of more recent decline.

-5 In his manuscript Flora of Kent.
+6 In his manuscript Flora of Kent.